 We had three key reminders for brands when it comes to sound.

 1. There’s no one size fits all in audio branding

-Not every brand should have a sonic logo or play music in their stops.
+Not every brand should have a sonic logo or play music in their stores.
 There’s no one size fits all when it comes to audio branding.
 But every brand should ask the question, “How should we sound?”, because they’re already making sound and, unless it’s been carefully planned, the chances are it’s sub-optimal.

 2. User experience is the key to successful audio branding

 Brands may be tempted to use sound to grab attention during ad breaks.
-VCCP, for example, referenced a recent Halifax Bank advertisement opens with the the ring of an telephone, which is followed up by a shrill siren.
+VCCP, for example, referenced a recent Halifax Bank advertisement opens with the ring of a telephone, which is followed up by a shrill siren.
 The consumer attention deficit may be significant, but tricking customers to get their attention is an outdated concept, which can be detrimental to the brand.
 Successful audio branding is about delivering a superb brand experience that turns prospects into advocates.